huohuoren4/docs/python/flask/user_guide/quickstart.md

     return [user.to_json() for user in users]
 ```

-This is a shortcut to passing the data to the [jsonify()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.json.jsonify) function, which will serialize any supported JSON data type.
+This is a shortcut to passing the data to the `jsonify()` function, which will serialize any supported JSON data type.
 That means that all the data in the dict or list must be JSON serializable.

 For complex types such as database models, you’ll want to use a serialization library to convert the data to valid JSON types first.
 There are many serialization libraries and Flask API extensions maintained by the community that support more complex applications.

-## Sessions
+## Sessions {#sessions}

-In addition to the request object there is also a second object called [session](https://flask.palletsprojects.com/en/2.3.x/api/#flask.session) which allows you to store information specific to a user from one request to the next.
+In addition to the request object there is also a second object called `session` which allows you to store information specific to a user from one request to the next.
 This is implemented on top of cookies for you and signs the cookies cryptographically.
 What this means is that the user could look at the contents of your cookie but not modify it, unless they know the secret key used for signing.

 In order to use sessions you have to set a secret key.
 Here is how sessions work: